CAAPIM/apim-charts/utils/portal-migration/README.md

 ```

 3. Configure Portal Pre-requisites
-   - Copy this [file](../../charts/portal/values-production.yaml) to your machine as <my-values.yaml> - contains a production version of values.yaml that will be applied to your portal when you install the Chart.
+   - Copy this [file](../../charts/portal/values-production.yaml) to your machine as <my-values.yaml> - contains a production version of values.yaml that will be applied to your portal when you install the Chart. ***NOTE:*** tls.job.enabled must be set to false!!
    - Update the following values in this file.
       ```
       global.legacyHostnames: true